-You will also need a 5 mm hook (or a hook that corresponds with your chosen yarn), scissors, tapestry needle and stitch markers, if you prefer them.
+You will also need a 5 mm hook (check out my favorite hooks!), scissors, tapestry needle and stitch markers, if you prefer them.

 While gauge isn’t massively important (as a super scarf is a super scarf, after all), I’ll include a gauge swatch pattern just in case. 🙂